SyncfusionExamples/XlsIO-Examples/Create and Edit Charts/Data Labels/.NET/Pie Data Label Call Out/README.md

 using Syncfusion.XlsIO;
 ```

-Step 5: Include the below code snippet in **Program.cs** to set pie slice color and pie data label call out.
+Step 5: Include the below code snippet in **Program.cs** to display data label callouts in pie charts.
 ```csharp
 using (ExcelEngine excelEngine = new ExcelEngine())
 {